autocontracts/permissioned-blocks/whitepaper.md

 <p align="center">
 <img src="/images/permissioned-blocks-capabilities.png">
 <br>
 <b>Permissioned Blocks</b> - Bob requests state S2 from Alice via the IPFS Bit Swap protocol.
-Alice verifies that Bob has authorisation, encrypts S2 using a share key, and sends the data.
+Alice verifies that Bob has authorisation, encrypts S2 using a shared contract key, and sends the data.
 Bob receives the data and decrypts using his version of the shared contract key.
 </p>

 Sharing of the contract's private key occurs by a method of boxing.
 For example, Alice is owner of a smart contract and wishes to grant Bob permission to the access state information of the contract.
 Bob generates an Ethereum account and gives Alice the public key for that account.
 Alice encrypts the contract's private key using Bob's public key to create a boxed key that only Bob can decrypt.
 Alice stores Bob's boxed key on her IPFS instance, tagging each IPFS block with the smart contract address, such that they become Permissioned Blocks.
 Alice then updates the smart contract, adding Bob's account and the address of the boxed key.
 Bob queries the smart contract to retrieve the IPFS address of the box key, and then makes an IPFS request to resolve the key.
 Upon receiving the boxed key, he decrypts the message using his private key to retrieve the contract's private key.